Toggle Location Modal

 Risks and Complications of Paediatric Liver Transplant

-1. Bleeding: Just like any other medical procedure, there is a risk of bleeding and damaged blood vessels.
+1. Bleeding: Just like any other medical procedure, there is a risk of bleeding during or after the procedure.

-2. Bile Duct Complications: Complications such as leaks and blockages can occur post-liver transplant surgeries, leading to infections and damage of the liver cells.
+3. Bile Duct Complications: Complications such as leaks and blockages can occur post-liver transplant surgeries leading to infections and damage of the liver cells.

 4. Rejection of the Donated Liver: In many cases, the immune system of the recipient has been known to reject the acceptance of the foreign organ, causing problems.

-Throughout the child's recovery journey, it's essential to maintain open communication with the medical team and seek consultation when needed.
+Throughout the child's recovery, it's essential to maintain open communication with the medical team and seek consultation when needed.
 It is recommended to contact the doctor if the child experiences any concerning symptoms.
 These symptoms include

 1. Fever